morisUtokyo/mTR/README.md

 # mTR
 Use Makefile to generate an executable file "mTR".

-Execution
-mTR -m|-r <fasta file>
+usage:   mTR [-smb] <fasta file>

-Arguments

--r: Find one tandem repeat in each read.
+-s: Find a single tandem repeat in each read.
--m: Output multiple occurrences of different tandem repeats.
+-m: Find multiple different tandem repeats.
+-b: Use this option if longer blocks of tandem repeats are preferable

 /*-----------------------------------------
 Features associated with one read with repeats